flutter/website/src/development/accessibility-and-localization/internationalization.md

   <h4 class="no_toc">What you’ll learn</h4>

   * How to track the device's locale (the user's preferred language).
-  * How to enable locale-specific Material/Cupertino widgets.
+  * How to enable locale-specific Material or Cupertino widgets.
   * How to manage locale-specific app values.
   * How to define the locales an app supports.
 {{site.alert.end}}